 Linda has three married children, twin sons, age 35, a daughter, age 32, four granddaughters, and a grandson.

 Britney Book is the new Teen Court Coordinator for the Dakota County Teen Court Program and also Assistant Director for CARES.
-She is responsible for conducting intakes for Teen Court defendants, case management, and also volunteer coordination for the 60 Teen Court volunteers.
+She is responsible for conducting intakes for Teen Court defendants, case management, and also volunteer coordination for the 45 Teen Court volunteers.
 Britney is also assisting with the Social Media needs of CARES and the beSomebody Initiative.
 She is a part time employee with Siouxland CARES.
-Megan served in the Peace Corps in Ukraine in 2009-2011.
-She lives in Sioux City with her husband, Davidson.
+She lives in Sioux City with her husband, Bryce.

-Mary Koster has worked in a part time capacity during the evenings and weekends for Siouxland CARES for the past ten years.
+Mary Koster has worked in a part time capacity during the evenings and weekends for Siouxland CARES for the past eleven years.
 Mary is responsible for communication with the members of the Sioux City Mayor’s Youth Commission, as well as many other office duties.
-Mary is married to husband, Tom, has three children and three grandchildren.
+Mary is married to husband, Tom, has three children and four grandchildren.